Directed polymers in a random environment: a review of the phase transitions: Weak and strong disorder

 \end{assumption} Clearly, Assumption \ref{overshoot} implies Assumption \ref{uBd} but some of the results in this section currently require the stronger upper bound of Assumption \ref{uBd}.
 The significance of this assumption lies on imposing some control on the overshoot that certain martingales can have when crossing a level.
 This plays a role in being able to obtain certain {\it maximal inequalities}, i.e. relating to $\sup_n M_n$, of martingales.
 We will come to this point later.

-Some of the insights in the work of Junk came from revisiting the martingale nature of $W_n^\beta$ and drawing inspiration from classical (but forgotten) works from the onset of martingale theory \cite{G69}.
+Some of the insights in the first works of Junk came from revisiting the martingale nature of $W_n^\beta$ and drawing inspiration from classical (but forgotten) works from the onset of martingale theory \cite{G69}.
 In particular, the relations between moments of martingales which possess a linear structure such as the one encountered in \eqref{linear1} and the integrability of their supremum.
 These relations were then applied to reveal the links between moments of $W_n^\beta$ and integrability of $\sup_n W_n^\beta$, i.e. the understanding of {\it maximal inequalities}.
 Let us state Junk's theorem \cite{J22a}: \begin{theorem} Let $\beta$ be such that weak disorder holds.
-Then the following hold: \begin{itemize} \item[{\rm (i)}] $\bbE\big[ \sup_{n\geq 1} W_n^\beta \big] <\infty$ \item[{\rm (ii)}] If Hypothesis \ref{overshoot} holds and $p^*(\beta)$ is as defined in \eqref{pstar}, then $p^*(\beta) >1$. \end{itemize} \end{theorem} We will present the proof of Theorem \ref{p-mom} under the more restrictive boundedness Assumption \ref{uBd} as originally done in \cite{J22a}.
+Then the following hold: \begin{itemize} \item[{\rm (i)}] $\bbE\big[ \sup_{n\geq 1} W_n^\beta \big] <\infty$ \item[{\rm (ii)}] If Assumption \ref{uBd} holds and $p^*(\beta)$ is as defined in \eqref{pstar}, then $p^*(\beta) >1$. \end{itemize} \end{theorem} We will present the proof of Theorem \ref{p-mom} under the more restrictive boundedness Assumption \ref{uBd} as originally done in \cite{J22a}.
 The proof under the more general Assumption \ref{overshoot} was provided in \cite{FJ23}, to which we refer.
 Before presenting the proof of the above theorem, let us state some properties of $p^*(\beta)$ as these were presented and proved in \cite{J23}.
 We note that the weak monotonicity part of Property (ii) is a consequence of the monotonicity proved in Proposition \ref{prop:mon}.
 We will also discuss the proof of Property (i) after the proof of the main theorem.
-For the proofs of Properties (iii) and (iv) we refer to \cite{J23}. \begin{theorem}[Properties of $p^*(\beta)$] The $L^p$-critical exponent $p^*(\beta)$ has the following properties: \begin{itemize} \item[{\rm (i)}] If the disorder $\omega$ satisfies the upper boundedness Assumption \ref{uBd} then $p^*(\beta)\geq 1+\frac{2}{d}$.
+For the proofs of Properties (iii) and (iv) we refer to \cite{J23}, Theorem 1.2. \begin{theorem}[Properties of $p^*(\beta)$] Let Assumption \ref{uBd} hold true and also assume weak disorder.
+The $L^p$-critical exponent $p^*(\beta)$ has the following properties: \begin{itemize} \item[{\rm (i)}] it holds that $p^*(\beta)\geq 1+\frac{2}{d}$.